 This rule does not apply to vessels that are defined as cruise ships in 33 CFR 101.105 or to vessels of the U.S. Armed Forces.
 Vessels that provide verification of waste treatment systems that produce sterile, clear, odorless reuse water without generating solid waste and eliminate the need to pump out or discharge wastewater are exempted from registration.
 Verification of these systems should be provided on DEP Form 62-606.400(4)(b), Verification of Marine Waste Treatment System.

 Gambling vessels are required to report releases of wastes within Florida coastal waters unless wastes are released under emergency situations.
-Discharges within coastal waters are required to be reported to the State Warning Point Toll Free Number (800) 320-0519 .
+Discharges within coastal waters are required to be reported to the State Watch Office Toll Free Number (800) 320-0519 .

 Chapter 62-606, F.A.C. also requires owners of waterfront landing facilities (berths) that are the registered locations for gambling vessels and vessels used to transport passengers to gambling vessels (shuttles) to provide waste management services.
 The following table provides an estimate of the minimum waste-service demand for each berth location of the registered vessels.

 Table - Estimate of Minimum Waste Service Demand for Waterfront-Landing Facilities (Berths)